 INFOTECH is an admission-restricted program.
-It means that not all applications can be considered.
+It means that not all applications can be accepted.
 We have 80 seats and substantially more applications.
+Competition for the available seats is tough, please note the application requirements listed are the minimum needed to be considered.
 Academic performance in the Bachelor is the main selection criteria, taking into account university grading policies.
 Nationality, gender, race, scholarships and work experiences have no influence on the selection process.
-INFOTECH runs its own application system, which is different to others of the university.
-From program year 2016 onwards, INFOTECH will not apply the old two step applications procedure anymore.
-The whole application process will be conducted in one step via the Campus Management System C@MPUS.
-Further information on how to apply via C@MPUS will be provided shortly.

-The regular study time is 4 terms (semester)/two years.
-As an example, for Program Implementation 2019 (PY19) the official start of the program is 01-Oct-2018 and the graduation would typically be around October 2020.
+The regular study time is 4 terms (semesters)/two years.
+For example, for an acceptance to PY19, the official start of the program is 01-Oct-2018 and the graduation would typically be around October 2020.
 A thorough description of the program can be found in the section Program Overview.

-According to the admission regulation of 2014, which is in force, German proficiency is not an admission prerequisite anymore.
+According to the current admission regulation, German proficiency is not an admission prerequisite.
 Nevertheless, INFOTECH supports students to acquire basic German language knowledge in cooperation with the Language Center at the University of Stuttgart.
-However, INFOTECH can not guarantee a seat for a course.
+However, INFOTECH cannot guarantee a seat for a course.

 We ask applicants to choose their preferred specialization (major) within the application forms, but this choice has no impact on the chances of admission.
-INFOTECH is an admission-restricted program, therefore the competition for seats is on program level, not on specialization level.
+INFOTECH is an admission-restricted program, therefore the competition for seats is on the program level, not on the specialization level.
 All applications, no matter what specialization is given, compete for the same seats.
-The selection of a specialization together with the course contents documented in the Bachelor transcript determine the courses (modules/sub-modules) assigned for the 1st term by the examination commission.
-The specialization can be changed until start of the program.
+The courses that can be taken for each specialization are defined in corresponding module catalogues (for both compulsory and supplementary modules).

-The University of Stuttgart is not in a position to award any scholarships or give financial support.
+The University of Stuttgart is not in a position to award any scholarships or provide financial support.

 To learn more about scholarship programs in Germany, see for example the German Academic Exchange Service (DAAD) webpage or other organisations at the German Embassy in your home country.
 We have also collected some useful links in the Links Section of the INFOTECH Homepage.